Academic Standing for each undergraduate in the College of Liberal Arts & Sciences is evaluated at the end of every academic term.

 A student is considered in good standing if they maintain a cumulative KU GPA of 2.00 or better.
 If a student falls below a KU cumulative GPA of 2.00, they are considered on probation.
 If it is a student's first semester below a KU cumulative GPA of 2.0, they will instead be placed on notice for that semester.

-Students on probation will face an academic dismissal if they do not return to good academic standing or meet their required term GPA at the end of the fall or spring semester.
+Generally, students on probation will face an academic dismissal if they do not return to good academic standing or meet their required term GPA at the end of the fall or spring semester.
+However, there will be an alternative option for students who do not meet their fall 2020 probation requirements.
+Please see the options below.

 What does it mean?